 You might not necessarily consider your real estate investing to be a business if you do it part-time or have an unrelated, full-time career.
 According to the IRS though, any real estate investment can be classified as a business whether it is done as part of an agreement or under your own name.

 How Much Tax Is Paid On Fix And Flips?

-The total amount of tax you will be liable for will be entirely dependent on both your income tax rate and the federal tax bracket you fall into, while your self-employment taxes will come in at 15.3% up to the amount of $132,900.
+When flipping homes, the total amount of tax you will be liable for will be entirely dependent on both your income tax rate and the federal tax bracket you fall into, while your self-employment taxes will come in at 15.3% up to the amount of $132,900.
 Tax brackets for 2020 are as follows, with the filing deadline being April 15th, 2021:

 - Up to $9,875 is taxed at 10% under normal rates, with no long-term capital gains tax

 - Between $9,876 and $40,125 is taxed at 12%, with no long-term capital gains tax